GODiiKING/Nilda-Pinto-SBO/README.md

 <!--Walkthrough-->
 ## Walkthrough
-This is a walkthrough that guides users that guides users
+This is a walkthrough that guides users that guides users t

 <p align="right">(<a href="#readme-top">back to top</a>)</p>